MechanicalRock/ros-github-actions-tutorial/tutorial.md

         rospy.sleep(1)
         travelled = self.get_distance_from_spawn()

-    # The robot has traveled as far as we expect.
+    # The robot has travelled as far as we expect.
 Test complete!
     assert travelled >= expected_travel
 ```